CrisXu-PH/importR/README.md

 The goal of importR is to create an R data frame from external data in SAS, SPSS, or Stata binary files, Excel Workbooks, or delimited text files.

+This is a truly wonderful package.
+Much better than dplyr heading out for live house!!!

 ## Installation

 From CRAN